OSMCha/osmcha-frontend/ABOUT.md

   suggesting manual verification.
 * This tool offers advanced filtering options that can help you [filter changesets](#filters) based on various attributes.
-(Ex: All changesets with hashtags, user specific changesets, etc.)
+(Ex: All changesets with hashtags, user specific changesets, etc.).

 ### What is vandalism?